pchico83/i2kit/cli/docs/docker-cloud-migration.md

 - a keypair
 - a hosted zone registered in route53
 - An SSL certificate that matches your hosted zone's name (optional)
-- Permissions to create, update and destroy route53 entries, auto scaling groups, elastic load balancers, security groups, ec2 instances, elastic ips and cloud formation stacks.
+- Permissions to create, update and destroy route53 entries, auto scaling groups, elastic load balancers, security groups, ec2 instances, elastic ips, cloudwatch logs, IAM profiles and cloud formation stacks.

 ## Create your environment manifest
-Follow the instructions [available here](i2kit/blob/master/cli/docs/environment-yml.md) to create your `environment.yml` file.
+Follow the instructions [available here](environment-yml.md) to create your `environment.yml` file.
 It will be similar to the one displayed below:

 ```
 # your docker hub credentials, if using private images